aperepel/consul-template-balancer/Readme.md

 ```
 Watch events processed in the registrator window, observe changes to the `haproxy.cfg` file (list of servers available), notice how HAProxy stats page updates the backend servers list on config reloads.

+#### Look Ma!
+A Nice GUI!
+Earlier in the doc we bound Consul to `0.0.0.0`.
+This was done to be able hit it from your workstation easily, like http://192.168.59.103:8500

+*Bonus:* this is also a REST API endpoint, see https://www.consul.io/docs/agent/http/catalog.html

+#### Messing Around
 If you want to get into this image's shell (there's no `bash` installed, only `sh`):
 ```bash
 # assuming we named the container 'consul_templ'